Emulsions explained: the science behind sauces, dressings and mayonnaise

 Why heat matters: the link between cooking temperatures and molecular change

 When we cook, we’re using heat to rearrange the structure of food.
-That structure is built on a few major molecules: proteins, carbohydrates (like starch and sugar), water, and fats.
-Each of these reacts differently to heat, and those reactions are what give food its textures, flavours, aromas, and appearance.
+That structure is built on a few major molecules (proteins, carbohydrates like starch and sugar, water, and fats), and each of them reacts differently to heat.
+Those reactions are what give food its textures, flavours, aromas, and appearance.

 Protein denaturation and coagulation

-Proteins are long chains of amino acids, folded into specific shapes.
-When exposed to heat, those shapes unravel — this is called denaturation.
-As they keep heating, the proteins form new bonds with each other, coagulating into a solid structure.
+Proteins are long chains of amino acids folded into specific shapes.
+When exposed to heat, those shapes begin to unravel — a process called denaturation.
+As heating continues, the unravelled proteins form new bonds with each other and coagulate into a solid structure.
+It’s the same fundamental process whether you’re cooking an egg, a piece of fish, or a chicken breast, even though the results look and taste completely different.

 Starch gelatinisation

-Starches (found in flours, grains, and root vegetables) behave differently.
-When heated with water, starch granules absorb moisture and swell.
-Around 60–75°C, they start to gelatinise — a process where the granules burst and release their contents, thickening the mixture.
+Starches (found in flours, grains, and root vegetables) behave quite differently from proteins under heat.
+When heated with water, starch granules absorb moisture and begin to swell.
+Around 60–75°C they start to gelatinise: the granules burst and release their contents into the surrounding liquid, thickening it in the process.

 Fat melting and its impact on texture